 Boosted Poker

-13 Fun Poker Variants and Modifiers to Play with Friends
+Poker Variants Online: 13 Fun Modifiers to Play with Friends

+Looking for poker variants online?
 Texas Hold'em is great, but the same rules every hand can get stale on poker night.
-House rules, table modifiers, and small twists are how friends keep the game interesting — and a single rule change can completely flip the strategy.
+Poker modifiers online — small rule twists applied per-hand — are how friends keep the game interesting.
+A single rule change can completely flip the strategy.
 Here are 13 fun poker variants and modifiers worth trying.
-They're all featured in Boosted Poker, where each hand picks one at random.
+They're all featured in Boosted Poker, the free online home of poker variants and power-ups.

 A flush normally requires 5 cards of the same suit.
 Under this rule, just 4 of the same suit is enough.
 It loosens up flush draws dramatically — suddenly that single suited card in your hand is a real possibility, and the board only needs three of one suit instead of four.
 Great for shaking up tight tables that always fold to flush boards.